 Path to Victory: Below are the end of round positions for the last 7 winners:

 Incoming form of winners since 2011:

 The renamed Safeway Open - previously the Frys.com - produces some interesting trends.
-Although the tournament has had various schedule slots across the 'Fall Series' before becoming the now PGA Tour curtain-raiser, all winners have been at 150/1 or less across the past 5 renewals.
+Although the tournament has had various schedule slots across the 'Fall Series' before becoming the now PGA Tour curtain-raiser, all winners have been at 150/1 or less across the past 7 renewals.
 All of these players arrived in California having seen recent competitive action, although Brendan Steele of late highlights that immediate top 10 form here is no requirement for victory.
-Steele, Bae, Molder, Blixt and Walker also had main Tour top 10 finishes on the West coast previously.
-Grillo on the other hand was quite simply playing exceptional golf after winning the web.com Tour Championship on his previous outing.
-This tournament in recent times has undoubtedly promoted maiden Tour winners - Molder, Blixt and Walker at CordeValle.
-Grillo became yet another last term at Silverado at 50/1.
+Steele, Bae, Molder, Blixt and Walker also had previous main Tour top-10 finishes 'Out West' to their names.
+Grillo, on the other hand, was quite simply playing exceptional golf after winning the web.com Tour Championship on his previous outing.
+This tournament in recent times has undoubtedly promoted maiden Tour winners: Molder, Blixt and Walker at CordeValle; Grillo became yet another in 2015 at Silverado at 50/1.
 Sang-moon Bae had won at TPC Four Seasons in 2013 prior to winning here in 2014 and Brandon Steele, who this week goes for the three-peat, had only tasted PGA Tour victory once, a distant 4 years prior to lifting the trophy here in 2016.

 My selections are as follows:

 Patrick Cantlay 3pts EW 14/1 with Bet £/€5 get £/€20 for new customers, 18+, T&Cs apply* (7 EW, 1/5 odds):